 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.

 - Discuss and explore options for a NASPA Technology Conference

-- Establish and promote a Research Agenda focused on relevant and timely technology scholarship Pursuing the possibility of establishing a regular Technology in Higher Education publication
+- Promote a research agenda focused on relevant and timely technology scholarship through the Technology in Higher Education journal

 - Creation of the TKC Leadership Manual to provide community history & continuity while clarifying roles & expectations